Turnage-Digital/Holmes/docs/ARCHITECTURE.md

   ephemeral caches stay PII-free.
 - Compliance is a product feature: flows must remain explainable, time-stamped, and reproducible so Holmes sustains * *100%** audit readiness for FCRA/EEOC/ICRAA plus customer overlays.
+- Authentication remains invite-only.
+First authenticated requests invoke `RegisterExternalUserCommand` via `ICurrentUserInitializer`; if no Holmes user exists for the email, a `UninvitedExternalLoginAttempted` domain event is published, the attempt is logged, and middleware clears the cookie + redirects to `/auth/access-denied`.
+- Invited users move directly from `Invited` to `Active` on their first successful login.
+There is no manual approval queue—either you were invited and can sign in, or the attempt is rejected and recorded.

 ### Users Module (Phase 1 preview)